djscythe/samskeo.ch/content/portfolio/ship/index.md

 ...but it actually implements `FnMut<(&'2 Path, &Path)>`, for some specific lifetime `'2`
 ```

-'not general enough' is a pretty wonky way of telling us that the lifetimes in
+'not general enough' is just a pretty wonky way of telling us that the
-`process`'s parameters are being bound to early, which errors because
+lifetimes in `process`'s parameters are being bound too early, which errors
-`traverse` is expecting a much more general higher-ranked lifetime. the
+because `traverse` is expecting a much more general higher-ranked lifetime. the
 solution was to wrap `process` in a closure before passing it to `traverse`:
 `|p, t| process(p, t)`. this might look redundant, and the functional
 programmer in me is screaming at me to eta-reduce it, but as it turns out the